upsidelab/enthusiast/docs/docs/manage/manage-users.md

 Creating separate user accounts helps you manage access to data sets.

-wTo manage users, sign in as an administrator and go to “Manage” → “Users” in the UI.
+To manage users, sign in as an administrator and go to “Manage” → “Users” in the UI.
 This interface allows you to create new users and edit existing ones.

 !
 TODO Screenshot of manage users screen